 Proper carpet care involves more than just vacuuming.
 It also includes preconditioning with alkaline agents and steam cleaning with an encapsulation machine.
 It also includes proper ventilation to prevent mold growth.
-These tips are designed to make sure you can maintain the beauty and life of your carpet for years to come.
+These tips are designed to ensure you can maintain your carpet’s beauty and life for years to come.
 Fortunately, these steps are easy and affordable.

 One of the biggest causes of carpet stains and discoloration is the soil from shoes.
 Not only do shoes get onto the carpet, but they also carry allergens and harmful bacteria.
 These bacteria can cause respiratory issues and health risks.
 To reduce your exposure to these allergens, consider using indoor slippers instead of shoes.
 Moreover, while vacuuming frequently will remove grime, it may not prevent stains and other types of dirt from taking root in the carpet fiber.
 It is also important to use a vacuum with a proper pile and a powerful motor.